BXING2/natural-language-processing/QuestionAnswering/README.md

 ## General
-This example demonstrates funetuning BERT model for text classification tasks.
+This example demonstrates funetuning LLaMA model for question answering tasks.

 ## Dataset
 The dataset has around 40K movie reviews with positive and negative reviews labeled as 1 and 0, respectively.
 For the demonstration, 1K positive reviews and 1K negative reviews are sampled for finetuning the model.